 Job Growth for ESL Teachers

 Demand for ESL teachers is growing as immigrants arrive from all over of the world.
 In the U.S., there are certainly a lot of public-school students from Mexico, Central and South America.
 But the face of immigration is changing, and depending on where you live, you may also have Chinese, Korean or Filipino students.
 You may also have students from Africa, the Middle East, Eastern Europe, and more.
 It’s more important than ever to find great ESL teachers to service the needs of these new populations.

-According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, employment of ESL teachers (grouped together with Adult Literacy and High School Equivalency Diploma Teachers) is expected to decline by five percent through 2026.
+According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, employment of ESL teachers (grouped together with Adult Literacy and High School Equivalency Diploma Teachers) is expected to decline by -12.6% through 2032.
 The BLS says declining enrollment in adult education and ESL programs and an increase in the national high school graduation rate play a factor in this projection.

 Traits of Successful ESL Teachers